Access advisory visits and audits

-At Tourism for All Services, the trading arm of the charity, we offer a free advisory service to talk you through some of the options that may be open to you.
+At Tourism for All Services, the trading arm of the charity, act as an agent using associates who offer a free advisory service to talk you through some of the options that may be open to you.

 Many people assume that accessibility only refers to wheelchair access, but it is important to establish that our approach is much broader than this, taking into account the needs and requirements of older customers, or those with reduced eyesight or hearing difficulties for example.

 The safety of customers is paramount, and your first thought should be towards ensuring they can leave the building or facilities safely in the event of an emergency at the same time as you think about how to get them in.

 As well as the built environment, think about the external environment and the surrounding area.

 What will you tell people about your facilities, how will you achieve this?